-This Progress Report documents the current status of the Clackamas County Multi-Jurisdictional Hazard Mitigation Plan - for which the City contributes and maintains an addendum - regarding flood program management.
+This Progress Report documents the current status of the Clackamas County Multi-Jurisdictional Hazard Mitigation Plan implementation regarding flood program management.
 This report also summarizes the City's action plan to minimize the effects of flood events within the City, and lists emergency preparedness events staff continue to be involved in throughout the year.